bengilbertcodes/westyorkspiano/README.md

     ![Large Screen Nav Menu](docs/readme_images/large-screen-nav.jpg) ![Small Screen Nav Menu](docs/readme_images/small-screen-nav.jpeg)

 * Footer
     * This contains links to social media and music websites.
 Icons are accessible to people using a screen reader through the use of aria labels.
-ALl icons open into new tabs.
+All icons open into new tabs.
 The social media and music websites will enable the user to get a bigger picture about the West Yokrshire Piano Studio.

     ![Footer](docs/readme_images/footer.jpg)